artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 **SOLUTION:**
-We next exceptionally show partial solutions for items b and c as an example.
+We next show partial solutions for items b and c as an example.
 Complete the solutions not provided.

 *b.
 On the figure below (obtained from H&H), indicate the values of the data and control signals in the EX, MEM, and WB stages during the cycle when the ```add``` instruction is in the WB stage.*